SNeC-Lab-PSU/PRISM-XR/README.md

 - GitHub: [JiangongChen](https://github.com/JiangongChen) or [MingyuZhu](https://github.com/mintrrey)
 - Institution: The Pennsylvania State University

 Thank you for your interest in PRISM-XR!
-Stay tuned for the upcoming release and join us in crafting the future of interactive XR worlds.
+Stay tuned for future updates and enhancements.